 The Ground School will give you a great overview of NER’s on-track driving program.
 NER’s events are especially well known to be among the best organized, safest and the most enjoyable and rewarding DE events in this part of the country.
 Here you’ll hear how to prepare for an event, how and where our events are held and, most of all; you’ll learn how much fun it is.

 If you are new to NER/PCA then you owe it to yourself to come to the Newcomers meeting and learn what we have to offer.
-There will be displays, videos, presentations and a chance to ask questions of those who run each of our various activities.
+Traditionally held in the February/March timeframe, there will be displays, videos, presentations and a chance to ask questions of those who run each of our various activities.

-Driver Education, the Ramble, Autocross, Concours, Tours, Tech Sessions, Spontaneous Dinners, other social events and THE NOR'EASTER.
+Driver Education, the Ramble, Autocross, Concours, Tours, Tech Sessions, numerous and diverse social events!
 Wow!
 As a member of the Northeast Region of the PCA, you can pick from a lot of different activities — lots of opportunities to meet your friends, learn about your car and, best of all, drive your car!

 A concours is essentially a car show, in which contestants endeavor to present their cars in as close to “perfect” condition as possible.
 A number of judged categories usually exist, typically differentiating between types of cars (e.g. 356, Boxster) and level of preparation (“top only” or “full preparation” or somewhere in between).
 Cars sometimes may be entered as “display only,” for owners who wish to participate but not compete.

 Often NER members tour a specialized facility, like restoration shops, race shops, or museums.
 Occasionally, we host famous speakers to come and tell their stories.